thinkphp/thinkphp.herokuapp.com/about.md

 permalink: /about/
 ---

-## Hello, my name is Adrian Statescu
+## Hello, my name is Adrian Statescu.

 I'm Full Stack-Engineer and Open-Source contributor that loves to build tools and app that drive use adoption.